linuxstb/pidvbip/README.md

 libmpg123-dev libfaad-dev liba52-dev libavahi-client-dev libfreetype6-dev

 At the time of writing (January 2013), the version of libcec shipped with Raspbian does not work with pidvbip.
-Install the latest verison from git with the following commands:
+Install the latest version from git with the following commands:

     git clone https://github.com/Pulse-Eight/libcec.git